jonathanchu/jonathanchu.is/content/posts/dark-mode-toggle-emacs-iterm.md

 +++
-title = "Dark Mode Toggle for iTerm and Emacs" author = ["Jonathan Chu"] description = "\"How to do dark and light mode toggle with iTerm and Emacs“" date = 2020-07-12T00:00:00-04:00 tags = ["emacs"] draft = false
+title = "Dark Mode Toggle for iTerm and Emacs" author = ["Jonathan Chu"] description = """
+  "How to do dark and light mode toggle with iTerm and Emacs“
+  """
+date = 2020-07-12T00:00:00-04:00
+tags = ["emacs"]
+draft = false